Faster Pussycat

 12. "Please Dear" (6:23)

 I've read that this disc is 'musically more mature' than the bands debut.
 Perhaps that is true, but it's not as much FUN as the first album.
-"Poison Ivy" "Where There's A Whip", "Slip of the Tongue" and "Nonstop to Nowhere" are good songs, as is the ballad "House of Pain".
-However, the infectious Aerosmith meets the New York Dolls meets a punk bar band vibe of the first album is somehow missing.
+"Poison Ivy", "Where There's A Whip", an "Slip of the Tongue" are excellent songs, as is the ballad "House of Pain".
+However, the infectious Aerosmith meets New York Dolls meets a punk bar band vibe of the first album is somehow missing.
 I think that the grungy, dense production and the darker songwriting holds this disc back a bit as well.
 I don't want to make it sound like I hate this disc though.
 I actually do enjoy it quite a bit, but in comparison to that first album, I just think the first one wins.
 The country parody of "Arizona Indian Doll" is fun.
 I also dig the occasional harmonica playing in songs like "House of Pain."
-Incidentally, "House of Pain" was the single from this album and it did quite well for the band, pushing "Wake Me When It's Over" to gold status.
+Incidentally, "House of Pain" was the single from this album and it did quite well for the band, pushing "Wake Me When It's Over" to Gold status.

 Whipped!
 Faster Pussycat - Whipped (Elektra) 1992